nodejs/admin/transfer-repo-into-the-org.md

   the project.
 - `README.md`

-Make sure the default branch is set to `main` before transfering the repository to the org.
+It's recommended to set the default branch to `main` before transferring the repository to the org, assuming that's possible without breaking existing tooling or workflows.

 ## Step 2.
 Open an issue in the admin repository